bacardi55/bacardi55io/content/posts/2021/03/homeautomation-part8-camera-with-motion.md

 In this post, I'll describe how I use motion, NodeRed, MQTT and Telegram to manage everything related to my entry door camera.

-The TLDR; is: when the camera pointing at the entry door sees some movement, it will:
+The TL;DR is: when the camera pointing at the entry door sees some movement, it will:
 - sent a MQTT message right away (that triggers an alert on my phone via Telegram);
 - Start recording video;
 - Take pictures in the meantime.
 Pictures are scp to another server in the house and outside;